- 2 cans (14-1/2 ounces each) diced tomatoes with mild green chilies, undrained

 - 4 cups shredded Mexican cheese blend

-- Spread 1/4 cup soup mixture into each of two greased 13x9-in. baking dishes.
-Place 1/3 cup chicken mixture down the center of each tortilla.
-Roll up and place seam side down in baking dishes.
-Pour remaining soup mixture over tops; sprinkle with cheese.
+- Spread 1/4 cup sauce into each of two greased 13x9-in. baking dishes.
+Place 1/3 cup filling down the center of each tortilla; roll up and place seam side down in baking dishes.
+Pour remaining sauce over tops; sprinkle with cheese.